SaifEddineGhribi/Subvention_prediction/README.md

 # RAMP starting kit on the prediction of subventions allocated to projects in Paris

-**Authors: Angelo CANESSO - Enrique GOMEZ - Saif GHRIBI - Ramzi HAMDI - Ahlem JOUIDI - Leandro NASCIMIENTO**
+**Authors: Angelo CANESSO - Enrique GOMEZ - Saif Eddine GHRIBI - Ramzi HAMDI - Ahlem JOUIDI - Leandro NASCIMIENTO**

 Here we propose a challenge, that is to predict the subventions allocated by the Parisian townhouse to a given project.
 The description of the challenge and the data is available in the notebook.
 The data are available at https://opendata.paris.fr/explore/dataset/subventions-accordees-et-refusees.